theranbrig/segmed/README.md

 #### Design

 It isn't going to win any design awards, but it is clean and functional.
 It could use more dynamic design to make it more exciting for the user.
-I am great at implementing UI from the design team.
+I love working with the product designers to implement their vision.

-Responsiveness.
-I somewhat ignored responsiveness in this case as it seems like it would be a web based application that is used on PC.
+I didn't do too much for the mobile views in this case as it seems like it would be a web based application that is used on PC.
 I would normally make sure that it takes advantage of mobile and tablet views, but in this case with limited time it is optimized for PC.
+It is responsive, but could have more done for the mobile and tablets.